AyushNaaa/AyushNaaa/README.md

 • **Data & Product Intern @ [LocalStudent](https://localstudent.com)** — DMZ-backed startup based in Toronto

 • Founder of **Engram** - Your company memory, mapped in a semantic space.
 All inclusive with over 25 connectors, so you never waste time onboarding or researching old data again.
-Live and deployed on Vercel, wiht a Supabase auth and db
+Live and deployed on Vercel, with a Supabase auth and db

 • Built **Lucid** — A biometric-adaptive study platform streaming physiological signals (heart rate, blink, breathing, etc.) via smartphone camera with **local LLM inference for adaptive learning insights** *(HackCanada 2026 Finalist)*